Unroadworthy car trailers: photos of mending a typical example of corrosion and suspension failure.

 However the specific risk from trailers that are not roadworthy and/or that are overloaded is extremely high.
 It is a similar situation with caravans and motor homes.
 Many older caravans have inoperative or badly maintained braking systems (one example of a repair is given here) and the basic design of even very expensive motor homes is often undertaken with no testing of their performance in a crash - simply because there is no legal requirement to do so.
 Cupboards, cookers and refrigerators (etc) can come adrift and fly forwards!
 Again, because of the small numbers of motor homes on the roads, the numbers of serious accidents is very low yet the specific risks in driving such a vehicle can be high.

 This webpage describes the typical pattern of corrosion failure of a small car trailer.
 It is shown how a specific model of trailer can be rebuilt for about £150 using high quality parts of 'UK' specification.
 Similar procedures can be followed with many types of small unbraked trailer that utilise rubber bonded suspension.
-Trailers that were originally designed with either leaf spring or coil spring suspension can also be converted to use rubber suspension, but such conversions are rare because both coil spring and leaf spring suspensions are generally very reliable and long lasting.
+Trailers that were originally designed with either leaf spring or coil spring suspension can also be converted to use rubber suspension, but such conversions are rare because both coil spring and leaf spring suspensions are generally both reliable and long lasting.

 Failure of hollow box-section suspension drop arms.

 Suspension corrosion is a common problem with small trailers using hollow box section drop arms.
-The other problem with 'continental' designs (which are very widely sold via UK outlets) is that none of the suspension components or wheels are interchangeable with standard UK patterns, so spares are more expensive.
+The other problem with 'continental' designs (which are widely sold via UK outlets) is that none of the suspension components or wheels are interchangeable with standard UK patterns, so spares are more expensive.

 The unroadworthy nature of many small trailers of this type has led to calls for all trailers to be 'plated' and subject to annual MoT type testing, as is required in Germany and Sweden for example.
 However, the principal dangers from trailers on UK roads probably arises not only from corrosion of commercially built small trailers but from the plethora of 'DIY' trailers where the welding and/or basic design is wholly inadequate.
-Other sources of risk are badly maintained and severely degraded caravans and old (and often corroded) caravan chassis frames being loaded well beyond their safe limits after having been converted (again on a DIY basis) into car-transporter trailers.
+Other sources of risk are badly maintained and severely degraded caravans and old (and often corroded) caravan chassis frames being loaded well beyond their safe limits after having been converted (again on a DIY basis) into car-transporters.

 Another problem is that much of the MIG welding undertaken at small workshops and in garages is undertaken using carbon dioxide as a shielding gas, instead of the more expensive argon/carbon dioxide mixture.
 Welds in mild steel produced using pure carbon dioxide as a shielding gas may not be to a high standard.